 RIGHT HERE.
 RIGHT NOW. gives hands-on industry experience to young people living in Western Sydney in a supported professional context that is process driven.
 The creative model provides opportunities for young people to engage in all aspects of the making process, from artistic to artistic leadership to production.

-Over several months, four artists, Luke Carman, Roslyn Oades, Maharshi Ravaland and Rajni Shah will be in residence with UTP to develop a new place-based work in collaboration with young people from Parramatta and surrounds.
+Over several months, four artists, Luke Carman, Roslyn Oades, Maharshi Ravaland and Rajni Shah will be in residence with UTP to develop a new place-based work in collaboration with young people from Blacktown and surrounds.
 This 18-month engagement will culminate in a premiere season in 2018.

 ABOUT THE ARTISTS